HousedHorse/3004-final/notes.md

 - actors
 - scenarios
-- use cases and relationships
+- use cases and relationships (and FRs)
 - analysis objects
 - NFRs
+- "a better understanding of what the client wants"

 ### FR and NFR (FURPS+)